Trần Văn Chơn: Early life

-He was born on 24 September 1920 to a well-off family in Vũng Tàu, Vietnam.
+Chơn was born on 24 September 1920 to a well-off family in Vũng Tàu, Vietnam.
 In 1939, he graduated from high school with a partial Baccalauréat (Part I).
 In 1940, he entered the French merchant shipping industry in Saigon.

 Military career

-In late 1951, he was recruited from the merchant shipping into the naval branch of the Vietnamese National Army.
+In late 1951, Chơn was recruited from the merchant shipping into the naval branch of the Vietnamese National Army.
 On 1 January 1952 he joined the first course of the Nha Trang Naval Officer training with six cadets in command and three cadets in mechanical engineering.
 All cadets joined the French aircraft carrier Arromanches for professional training, then rotated through the far eastern warships of the French Navy.
 In July 1952, his course returned to Nha Trang to continue training.
 On 1 October 1952 he graduated valedictorian with the rank of Second lieutenant.
-After graduation, he was deployed to serve in the Volunteer Squadron and assigned to command 4th Airlift Center with the task of paving roads, clearing mines and patrolling.
+After graduation, Chơn was deployed to serve in the Volunteer Squadron and assigned to command 4th Airlift Center with the task of paving roads, clearing mines and patrolling.

-In early October 1953, he was promoted to HQ Lieutenant as deputy commander of the river assault group in Vĩnh Long.
+In early October 1953, Chơn was promoted to HQ Lieutenant as deputy commander of the river assault group in Vĩnh Long.
 In early 1954, he was transferred north to take command of the Ninh Giang river assault group.
 In June of the same year, Ninh Giang group moved south, based at Mỹ Tho and renamed Mỹ Tho river assault group, commanded by Captain Le Quang My.

-In 1955, with the change from the National Army naval branch to the Republic of Vietnam Navy (RVNN), he was promoted to HQ Captain and appointed Assistant Commander of the Landing Craft Support Linh Kiem HQ-226.
+In 1955, with the change from the National Army naval branch to the Republic of Vietnam Navy (RVNN), Chơn was promoted to HQ Captain and appointed Assistant Commander of the Landing Craft Support Linh Kiem HQ-226.
 At the end of August 1955, he was appointed commander of the Giang Corps Force replacing Navy Major Le Quang My who was appointed RVNN commander.